syncfusion-content/blazor-docs/blazor/diagram-component/nodes/events.md

     // Event to notify the position changing event while dragging the elements in diagram. public void OnPositionChanging(PositionChangingEventArgs args)
     {
-        //Sets true to cancel the action.
-        args.Cancel = true;
+        // Sets true to cancel the action. args.Cancel = true;
     }

     //Event to notify the position changed event when the node's or connector's position is changed. public void OnPositionChanged(PositionChangedEventArgs args)
     {
-        //Action to be performed.
+        // Action to be performed.
     }
 }
 ```